C3-PRO/c3-pro-consumer/README.md

 </datasource>
 ```

-* **Notes for production deployments**
-It's not recommended to display raw DB credentials in the configuration files, even when the servers are protected.
+* **Note for production deployments**: It's not recommended to display raw DB credentials in the configuration files, even when the servers are protected.
 One possible way is to use security domains to wrap encrypted credentials.
 For instance:

 ```
 #!xml